NextronSystems/thor-manual/usage/beforeyoubegin.rst

 * Dropzone mode scanning
 * Image scanning
 * THOR Thunderstorm setups
-* Single system live forensics on systems that don't have highest priority on stability
+* Single system live forensics on systems that don't have the highest priority on stability

 You can find the information on how to get the TechPreview version in the `THOR Util manual <https://thor-util-manual.nextron-systems.com/en/latest/usage/download-packages.html#thor-techpreview-version>`__.